kmaris/kmaris.net/content/posts/gh-actions-deploy-key/index.md

 {{< readfile file="/content/posts/gh-actions-deploy-key/gh-pages.yml" highlight="yaml" >}}

-By doing a `git add -N .` before `git diff` we can have diff pay attention to any new, untracked files.
+By doing a `git add --intent-to-add .` before `git diff` we can have diff pay attention to any new, untracked files.
 And if there are diffs, commit and push the new content!